 Disability provisions for the test

-Applicants may request disability test provisions because of a disability, including a medical or behavioural condition or injury.
-Supporting documentation is usually required.
+Applicants may request disability provisions for the test if the child has a disability, including a medical or behavioural condition or injury, to ensure reasonable access to the test.
+Supporting documentation is required.

-If your child has a disability or condition that could affect his or her performance on the test, you can ask for disability test provisions when you apply.
-You must provide supporting documentation such as a medical certificate or diagnostic document, if you are requesting disability test provisions.
+If your child has a disability or condition that could affect his or her performance on the test, you can ask for disability provisions for the test when you apply.
+After applying, you must provide supporting documentation such as a medical certificate or diagnostic document, if you are requesting disability provisions.